How Does Immigration Affect the U.S. Economy?

 Labor and Employment

 Most economists say that immigration is good for the U.S. economy because it helps grow the size of the labor force, boost tax revenue, and increase consumer demand.
-Some researchers, though, such as Harvard University’s George Borjas, have raised concerns about the effect of immigration on wages, particularly for the low-skill labor pool.
-Others, such as economist Giovanni Peri, have found [PDF] that immigration has only a minimal effect on the wages of native-born workers.
+There is some debate about the effect of immigration on wages, however.
+Some researchers, such as Harvard University’s George Borjas, have raised concerns about its negative impact on the low-skilled labor pool.
+Others, such as economist Giovanni Peri, have found [PDF] that immigration has only a minimal effect on the wages of U.S.-born workers.

 How many immigrants work in the United States?

-A total of thirty-one million immigrants worked in the United States in 2023, making up close to 19 percent of the civilian workforce.
-In total, the U.S. foreign-born population had a labor force participation rate of nearly 67 percent [PDF], per the Bureau of Labor Statistics (BLS), versus roughly 62 percent for the native-born workforce.
-(The BLS’ definition of foreign-born includes legally admitted immigrants, refugees, temporary residents, and undocumented immigrants.)
+Nearly thirty-one million immigrants worked in the United States in 2024, accounting for 19.2 percent [PDF] of the U.S. civilian workforce, per the Bureau of Labor Statistics (BLS).
+The U.S. foreign-born population had a labor force participation rate of nearly 67 percent, compared to roughly 62 percent for the U.S.-born workforce.
+(The BLS definition of foreign-born includes legally admitted immigrants, refugees, temporary residents, and undocumented immigrants.)

 Which industries employ the most immigrant workers?

 Immigrants work across a wide range of industries and occupations.
-Compared with those born in the United States, greater shares of immigrants work in service fields (21.8 percent); natural resources, construction, and maintenance (13.8 percent); and production, transportation, and material moving (15.2 percent).
-Many undocumented immigrants are also employed as gig workers, those who typically get work through app-based digital platforms such as Uber, or they work in an informal capacity—often in unsafe conditions—in industries including construction and manufacturing.
+Compared with those born in the United States, greater shares of immigrants work in service occupations (22 percent); natural resources, construction, and maintenance (13.9 percent); and production, transportation, and material moving (15.5 percent), according to the BLS.

 More on: